nikkita126/fotolog_archiver/README.md

 The script will prompt you for a starting URL to start crawling.
 You must provide a URL in the following form: `http://www.fotolog.com/useraccount/photonumberid/` (the number at the end is necessary).
 The software will then start crwaling the files, from the URL you entered until the **oldest** photo is reached.
 This may take several minutes depending on the number of pictures that were previously uploaded to the account.

 After the program completes its task, there should be a file called `start.html` in the same folder where the photos and pages were saved.
 Now you can open that with your favorite browser and remember old times (:

+#### Linux/Mac

+You probably know how to run a python script :P just provide the starting URL as described above.

 ### Known problems/possible improvements